Shelley Winters Speaks Southern Brooklynese, Is Roommates with Marilyn Monroe, and Helps Marilyn Break a Leg. From 1947, it's A Double Life.

-Sensitive to Shirley’s young age and obvious ambition, Cukor shushed his laughing colleagues, ordered Shirley a Coke, and asked her about her acting goals and dreams.
+Sensitive to Shirley’s young age and obvious ambition, Cukor shushed his laughing colleagues, ordered Shirley a Coke, and asked about her acting goals and dreams.
 Perhaps he even sensed a kindred, artistic spirit in the untapped talent of this gutsy newcomer.

 Cukor then offered Shirley some invaluable advice: learn the craft of acting in New York—study play acting and speech, gain some experience on the stage—then come to Hollywood.
 Cukor’s time, care and advice meant the world to young Shirley, and she never forgot it, even after becoming Shelley Winters, movie star: